Table of Contents

 either by example or discussion.

-You may turn this in via Blackboard if you wish (not necessary).
+Turn this in via Blackboard if possible, or a link to where the project lives online if not.
 The majority of how I score this project comes from experiencing your live presentation.

 Because we're examining a while diversity of ways to communicate, let's also use adopt one method for tracking success from one new form of media: gaming.
 That is, everything you do in this class earns you points toward "leveling up" your grade while giving you some freedom to choose between options to raise your score.
 In this way, your final grade is up to you!By simply completing all the readings and viewings, turning in excellent responses on time each week, creating an insightful and interesting mid-term project, doing a great job in the final group presentations, attending every class and engaging in active discussion while there, and partnering to lead at least two class sessions, you are pretty much guaranteed at least a C for your final grade.
 Want something better?
 See the next section.

-Your basic course grade (of "acceptable," or C) is based upon these factors:
+Your basic course grade (of "barely acceptable," or C) is based upon these factors:

 Here are some options for leveling up to a higher grade: